Changi Airport: Mixed-use facilities

 Jewel Changi Airport, which opened on 17 April 2019, is a nature-themed entertainment and retail complex interconnecting Terminals 1, 2 and 3.
 Announced in 2013, it is a new terminal-like structure that is intended to simultaneously be a mixed-use complex.
 It is situated on a 3.5-hectare site where the Terminal 1 car park used to reside, which has since been moved underground.
 Jewel was developed by Jewel Changi Airport Trustee Pte Ltd, a joint venture between Changi Airport Group and CapitaLand, through its wholly owned shopping mall business, CapitaLand Mall Asia.
 The project cost S$1.7 billion.

-Part of this project was planned to help expand Terminal 1 to handle 24 million passengers per year by 2018 with stand-alone check-in facilities and lounges, making it an unofficial terminal on its own.
-The Indoor Waterfall (named "Rain Vortex") in the structure holds the World Record for the tallest indoor waterfall in the world.
+Part of this project was planned to help expand Terminal 1 to handle 24 million passengers per year by 2018 with stand-alone check-in facilities and lounges.
+The indoor waterfall (named "Rain Vortex") in the structure holds the World Record for the tallest indoor waterfall in the world at 40m high, cascading down 7 storeys.

 Cargo terminal

-The Air Cargo Division of the Changi Airport Group (CAG) manages the Changi Airfreight Centre located in the north of the airport premises.
-The airport handled 1.81 million tonnes of air cargo in 2012, making it the 7th busiest airfreight hub in the world and the fifth busiest in Asia.
-Due to Singapore's large electronics sector, electrical components constitute a significant part of the total cargo traffic handled at the airport.
-Changi airport has initiated attempts to expand into the perishable air cargo market.
-In 2015, Changi Airport handled 1,853,087 tonnes of air freight.
-Air Cargo World awarded the 2013 Air Cargo Excellence Award to Changi Airport for handling more than 1,000,000 tonnes of cargo in Asia.
+The Air Hub & Cargo Development department of the Changi Airport Group (CAG) manages the Changi Airfreight Centre, which is located to the north of the airport premises.

-The airport handled 2,006,300 tonnes of cargo in 2016, making it the 13th top cargo airport in the world and the sixth in the Asia Pacific region.
+In 2025, Changi Airport handled 2,080,000 tonnes of air freight, achieving one of its strongest cargo performance on record.
+The top five air cargo markets in 2025 were China, the United States, Australia, Hong Kong, and India.

-In 2017, the airport handled 2,125,226 tonnes of cargo.
-The top five cargo markets for the airport were China, Australia, Hong Kong, United States and India.
+Recent cargo volumes at Changi Airport have been heavily driven by global demand for semiconductors, artificial intelligence (AI) technology, electric vehicles, and cleantech.

-In 2024, Changi handled 1,990,000 tons of cargo.
+Changi Airport has been honored frequently at the Asian Freight Logistics and Supply Chain (AFLAS) Awards, winning "Best Airport in Asia" for over 27 consecutive years.
+This award is determined via votes from Cargonews readers and authenticated by an independent auditor.
+Changi Airport has also been inducted into the Cargonews Asia Hall of Fame for its "sustained commitment to service and efficiency" as a premier airfreight hub.